EliAndrewC/l7r/setting/l7r.md

 - A third are from the original Damasu lineage, e.g. people who were out in the provinces or in the capital of Otosan Uchi when the Tsume invaded.

-- A third are from other scattered lineages of the Damasu family which no longer exist, with all of their senior members having died in the war.
+- A third are from other scattered lineages of the Damasu Family which no longer exist, with all of their senior members having died in the war.

-- A third are from other Lion domains, who like Akodo Hiroki joined the lineage after the Lion clan retook the city of Toshi Ranbo.
+- A third are from other Lion domains, who like Akodo Hiroki joined the lineage after the Lion Clan retook the city of Toshi Ranbo.
 Most people from this third of the lineage were being rewarded with prestigious government posts, and if you ever meet an NPC from the Damasu lineage in such a respected position, they are almost certainly from this third of the lineage.

 ##### The Chura lineage